digitalbazaar/vc/README.md

 // you can now use your custom documentLoader
 // with multiple vc methods such as:

-const vp = await vc.createPresentation({
+const vp = await vc.signPresentation({
-  verifiableCredential,
-  suite,
-  documentLoader
+  presentation, suite, challenge, documentLoader
 });

 // or